 Project method was a comprehensive geospatial WebGIS, based technology research and development, which integrated project research into an existing government, sponsored and supported data and geo-spatial knowledge platform.
 The goal of this project was to create a web tool, via specific research that advanced user interface and associated capabilities of an existing system architecture to better meet the needs and requirements of the Arctic Domain stakeholder community.
 In order to achieve this goal, the research team followed a six-phase process.
 Phases 1 through 3 were completed during project year 5.

-Conducted in ADAC Program Year 6
+Activities conducted in ADAC Program Year 6

 Phase 4: Releasing advanced (beta) versions.